Dynamic Pricing and Advertising with Demand Learning

-Dynamic pricing is a key strategy in revenue management that allows sellers to anticipate and influence demand in order to maximize revenue and/or utility.
-When the customer valuation and demand response for a product is apriori unknown, price variation can also be used to observe and learn the demand function in order to adaptively optimize price and revenue over time.
+\wtr{One of the central questions in modern economics is how to optimally price the selling products.} When the customer valuation and demand response for a product is apriori unknown, price variation can also be used to observe and learn the demand function in order to adaptively optimize price and revenue over time.
 This learning and optimization problem has been a focus of much recent literature that uses exploration-exploitation and multi-armed bandit techniques with dynamic pricing algorithms (e.g., see \citealp{KL-03,BZ-09,KZ-14,BDKS-15}).

-In practice, there is another important tool is available to sellers in the form of \emph{advertising} using which the sellers can inform and shape customers’ valuations of a product.
-It has been theoretically \cite{N-70,N-74} and empirically \cite{SN-20,MDGC-06} shown that advertisements can serve as a credible signal of the quality or characteristics of the advertised product.
-Sellers can use advertising to provide partial information about a product in order to better position the product in the market and potentially increase customers' chances of purchasing the product.
-For example, as a common strategy to drive subscriptions, online newspapers may use a ``teaser'' that selectively includes previews of some news articles that are likely to entice readers to subscribe for access to the full story; in the online used-car market, the dealer can advertise the used car by partially disclosing its history report; a film distributor may advertise the movie by selectively showing footage from the film.
+\wtr{In practice, another important tool, which is in the form of {\em advertising}, is also available to the sellers to inform and shape customers' valuations of a product.} It has been theoretically \citep{N-70,N-74} and empirically \citep{SN-20,MDGC-06} shown that advertisements can serve as a credible signal of the quality or characteristics of the advertised product.
+Sellers can use advertising to provide partial information about a product in order to better position the product in the market and potentially increase customers' chances of purchasing the product. \wtr{As reported by \citet{stat-digital-ads}, the ad spending in the digital advertising market is projected to reach \$740.3 billion USD in the year of 2024, with more than 85\% of Gen Z reporting that social media Ads heavily influence their purchasing decisions.} To give a few examples, as a common strategy to drive subscriptions, online newspapers may use a ``teaser'' that selectively includes previews of some news articles that are likely to entice readers to subscribe for access to the full story; in the online used-car market, the dealer can advertise the used car by emphasizing different aspects of the car, such as fuel efficiency/mileage/unique features, or selectively disclose history-report information from reputable third parties, catering to specific customer interests; a film distributor may advertise the movie by selectively showing footage from the film.